tongtunggiang/tongtunggiang.github.io/portfolio.md

 - Take the main responsibility for input handler, core mechanics, network replication algorithms and data structures.
 - Lead the learning and adapting process of Exit Games’ Photon Unity Network SDK, and later, Quantum Deterministic SDK for the team.
 - Build a successful workflow based on git branching and Jenkins automated builds.
-- Get myself familiar with a wide range of concepts along the way, including (notably) the Entity-Component-System (ECS) programming model, C# unsafe code, network optimization, and CI/CD environment.
+- Get myself familiar with a wide range of concepts along the way, including (notably) the Entity-Component-System (ECS) programming model, C# unsafe code, network optimisation, and CI/CD environment.
-- Perform network and gameplay optimization.
+- Perform network and gameplay optimisation.

 ## FZ9: Timeshift (Android, iOS)
 with Hiker Games, 2017